dhicks/PathfinderTo5e/index.md

 ## Cantrips ##
 All primary spellcasters have access to damage-dealing cantrips.
 Unless you have a melee combat subclass, these will generally do more damage than your weapon attacks.

+## Casting multiple spells per round ##
+A creature can cast only 1 spell per round *unless* they cast a cantrip with their action and another spell with their bonus action.

 ## Spellcasting and armor ##
 A PC can cast a spell while wearing armor if, and only if, the PC is proficient in the armor they're wearing.